City of New Orleans Continues Hurricane Ida Relief Efforts - Biz New Orleans

 Louisiana Department of Children & Family Services (DCFS) Family Reunification Hotline

-- The Louisiana Department of Children and Family Services (DCFS) is launching “Connect,” a way for families to locate loved ones who evacuated from Hurricane Idea to a state shelter.
+- The Louisiana Department of Children and Family Services (DCFS) launched “Connect,” a way for families to locate loved ones who evacuated from Hurricane Idea to a state shelter

-- The number to call is 225-342-2727.
-Alternatively, families can fill out a form online to reach out to loved ones who may be in state congregate shelters.
-That form is found at http://www.dcfs.louisiana.gov/form/dcfs-connect
+- Residents can call 225-342-2727 fill out a form at http://www.dcfs.louisiana.gov/form/dcfs-connect to locate loved ones who may be in state congregate shelters

 - Individuals looking for loved ones evacuated from one of the following seven nursing homes should call 211, which is coordinating with LDH’s Office of Aging and Adult Services to connect families: